OliveiraJ/urlshortener/README.md

 # urlshortener

-Second exercise of the gophercises course
+Second exercise of the gophercises course with a mapHandler, a YAMLHandler and a JSONHandler (bonus exercise) The exercise can be found here https://github.com/gophercises/urlshort